Skip to main content

 • Discuss the treatment options you’ve researched.

-• Encourage them to contact a treatment provider.
+• Please encourage them to contact a treatment provider.